daoninc/face-sdk-android/README.md

 cameraController = builder.build();
 ```

-See the [Face SDK Documentation](https://developer.identityx-cloud.com/client/face/android/) for more information.
+See the [xProof Face SDK Documentation](https://developer.identityx-cloud.com/client/face/android/) for more information.